jobyaugustine/sqlalchemy-challenge/README.md

  - Stations
  - Top Observations
  - Minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
+ ## Bonus Question

+ ### Temperature Analysis I

+  Created data frame for temperature analysis for June and December.

+   Converted date column format from string to datetime.

+   Set the date column as the DataFrame index

+ Dropped the date column.

+ Found the average temperature in June and for December.